stylesuxx/v3xctrl/README.md

 > In this quickstart guide, we assume that the login user is `pi` and the streamers host name has been set to `v3xctrl` - substitute those to the values you used during streamer setup.

-> Do not attach the modem yet, first run through the setup and attach the modem in the last step.
-This will help you in debugging, should some issues arise.
+> Make sure the modem is attached but do not insert your SIM card yet.

 ### Prerequisites

-- A Raspberry Pi Zero 2 W
+- A Raspberry Pi Zero 2W
 - A SD card (good quality, at least 8GB - if you want to save videos, bigger is better)
-- A 4G modem
+- A compatible 4G modem
+- A Raspberry Pi Zero 2W compatible camera
 - Electronic speed controller - ESC (with PWM input)
 - Servo (with PWM input)

+> Check [Recommended Hardware](/master/docs/Hardware.md) for a list of compatible modems and cameras.

 ### Viewer Configuration

+Let's first prepare the viewer - this is where the video feed will be displayed and your inputs connect to.

 Download, extract and run the GUI for your operating system: